Spiti Valley Trip

-Spiti Valley is a vast cold desert mountain valley located in the Himalayas in the north-eastern part of the Indian state of Himachal Pradesh.
-The word “Spiti” depicts “The Middle Land”, which was a bridge where the two great traditions of India and Tibet diffused in the trans-Himalayan region.
+Spiti Valley Trip is a vast cold desert mountain valley because it is located in the Himalayas.
+They are in the north eastern parts of Indian state of Himachal Pradesh.
+Since, the word “Spiti” means “The Middle Land”, which was a bridge.
+The two great traditions of India and Tibet are shown in the Himalayan region.

 Given schedule is tentative and depends on the climatic and other conditions.